M66B/FairEmail/docs/FAQ-es-rES.md

 When FairEmail cannot connect to an email server to receive messages, for example when the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will wait 8, 16 and 32 seconds while keeping the device awake (=use battery power) and try again to connect.
 If this fails, FairEmail will schedule an alarm to retry after 15, 30 and 60 minutes and let the device sleep (=no battery usage).

 Between connectivity changes there is a wait of 90 seconds to give the email server the opportunity to discover the old connection is broken.
-This is necessary because the internet connection of a mobile device is often lost abruptly and to prevent the problem described in [this FAQ](#user-content-faq23).
+Esto es necesario porque la conexión a internet de un dispositivo móvil a menudo se pierde abruptamente y para prevenir el problema descrito en [estas Preguntas Frecuentes](#user-content-faq23).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.